Kidney Stone Treatment Overview

 Kidney Stone Treatment

-Very small stones are able to pass on their own and do not require any further treatment besides drinking plenty of water (10 glasses a day).
+Very small stones are able to pass on their own and do not require any further kidney stone treatment besides drinking plenty of water (10 glasses a day).
 However, if the stone is not able to pass on its own, Dr. Allen is able to treat it with a variety of different treatment plans that are suitable for each patient and their unique situation.
 Usually the kidney stone is demolished by either shock waves or lasers to remove the stone, but on very rare occasions open surgery is needed.
-Dr. Allen will discuss the benefits and risks of all the treatment options to find out which one is best for you.
+Dr. Allen will discuss the benefits and risks of all kidney stone treatment options to find out which one is best for you.